Dighton Plant Removal Services

 Stormwater Management & Erosion Control During Plant Removal Operations in Compliance with Dighton's MS4 Program

-Dighton’s compliance with the MS4 program under the Clean Water Act and MassDEP Stormwater Standards requires immediate erosion control for exposed soil areas >1,000 sq ft.
-Storm drains must be protected from debris and soil migration using inlet protection devices, and perimeter controls (silt fence, straw wattles) are installed.
-Equipment and material staging must be 50-100 feet from water bodies, with daily cleanup and inspection of erosion controls.
-Long-term, native plant establishment improves infiltration and water quality, reduces runoff, and supports groundwater recharge.
-Compliance monitoring includes regular inspections and photographic documentation, with repairs and reseeding within 24-48 hours of any failure.
-Coordination with the Conservation Commission and stormwater coordinators is required for verification and reporting.
+Dighton’s compliance with the Clean Water Act and MassDEP Stormwater Standards requires immediate erosion control for exposed soil >1,000 sq ft.
+Storm drains must be protected from debris using inlet protection devices, and perimeter controls (silt fence, straw wattles) are installed.
+Equipment staging is set 50-100 feet from water bodies, with daily cleanup and inspection of erosion controls.
+Long-term, native plantings improve infiltration and water quality, supporting groundwater recharge and reducing runoff.
+Compliance monitoring includes regular inspections and photographic documentation.
+For MS4 program details:

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations

-Before any excavation or root removal in Dighton, notification to Dig Safe (811) is mandatory at least 48 hours in advance (72 hours recommended).
-Utilities—including electric, gas, water, sewer, and telecommunications—are marked and must be respected, with hand-digging required within 18 inches of markings.
+Before any excavation or root removal, Dighton requires notification to Dig Safe (811) at least 48 hours in advance (72 hours recommended).
+Utilities (electric, gas, water, sewer, telecom) are marked and must be respected—hand-digging is mandatory within 18 inches of markings.
 Overhead power lines require a 10-foot minimum clearance.
-Specialized removal techniques, such as selective root pruning and mechanical barriers, protect infrastructure.
-Utility company coordination is essential for work near power lines or underground utilities, and all work must be documented with date-stamped photos.
-For projects affecting municipal infrastructure, coordinate with:
+Specialized techniques, such as selective root pruning and shallow stump grinding (12-18 inches near utilities), protect infrastructure.
+All work near municipal infrastructure may require permits and inspection.
+For regulatory guidance:

 Dighton Building and Inspections Department